 I have performed in great jazz clubs in New York, on Broadway, and performing arts centers across the country.
 I'm currently playing in many great p

-It has been my pleasure to teach privately, as well as in the classroom for 7 years.
+It has been my pleasure to teach privately, as well as in the classroom for 15 years.
 I enjoy performing many different types of music.
 I pride myself on being very open minded in terms of musical taste.
 Never apologize for liking what you like!
 I bet there is something in that music which is great.
 I can't wait to learn something from the music you introduce to me.

 I be glad to provide a full resume to anyone who requests it.

 *** Lesson Details ***

 My most important goal for each student is that they get to where they want to be musically.

 I want the student to be able to play the way he or she wants to play.
 If you want to learn to play one song, that is great!
 If you want to learn to play one classical etude that is just as great!
 If you want to learn how to play in a salsa band, bravo!
 I treat the desires of my students as my curriculum.
 Each student will receive special prep time from me each week.
 I pride myself in taking the time and energy to prepare for each meeting.
 Every time you complete a lesson, it is my hope that you are walking away as a better musician.

 In the beginning I hope to find what will musically interests you the most.
 Usually, you might have a goal that requires you to play on a higher level than you do presently.
 If that is true, we might take some time to figure out a road map to get you to that place.
 Along the way, I'm sure you and I will learn many new concepts and techniques that aid you in becoming the bassist/musician you want to be.